May 24, 2022

 Participating in physical activities puts teachers, paraprofessionals and coaches at risk for serious injuries.
 Instruct staff to focus on demonstrating and teaching skills versus actively participating.
 Remind them that they are responsible for their own safety.
-Download our Play with Purpose Supervisor Initiated Training talk guide for more details.
+Download our play with purpose talk for more details.

 Snow- and ice-related slips and falls are a leading cause of school employee injuries.
 Remind your employees about the increased risk of slips and falls in winter, and how to prevent them with an educational campaign throughout the season.
 SFM offers a number of free winter slip-and-fall prevention resources.

 SFM offers free downloadable safety training talks for schools, broken down by job category (such as buildings and grounds, food service, etc.).
 These talks are simple and quick to present, and help keep the staff focused on safety.